annushreekurmi/FCGRGen/README.md

 Generate Image: Click the "Generate FCGR Image" button to start the image generation process.

+# Executable application file
+For the users who are not accustomed to Python, a standalone executable file has been created.
+Download the exe file from: https://drive.google.com/file/d/1kIJWWoLOhmUhj7DvAGtQ_FkIPonqtfda/view?usp=sharing
+Installation and usage: Double click the exe file icon and the application will be launched.
 # Real-Time Feedback
 Progress Update Messages: The status label will display messages indicating the current stage of the operation, such as reading the input FASTA file and generating the FCGR images.